Justine works and writes from her home in Michigan. She loves to encourage others through her writing.

 The first area in our home we started testing was in our bedroom.
-The shaggy brown “dirt” carpet has been in our home since before we purchased it two years ago, so who knows how long it’s been since a good cleaning.
+The shaggy brown “dirt” carpet has been in our home since before we purchased it two years ago, so who knows how long it’s been since it had a good cleaning.
 I did, however, have my husband carry it up the stairs, because it is larger than the earlier versions.
-Even with removing the tank, the unit is still pretty heavy.
+Even after removing the tank, the unit is still pretty heavy.

 - There is a bladder in the tank, so you can fill and empty the dirty water very easily.
 It comes in and out with just a click.
 You won't believe how dark and dirty the water was—too embarrassing to show my readers!
 The clean water goes into the bladder and, as you clean, the dirty water goes underneath into the container.
 When finished, you can just lift up on the tank and use the handle to empty into a sink or toilet.